“When you leave my cabin, William, please return to the village through the woods. Do not let anyone know where you’ve been.”

 “Before I lost all my powers, I imagined we might need a little help in our new life together.”
 Kate winked.

-This story is a selection from Temptation: and other stories.
+This story is selected from Temptation: and other stories.